Arthi-chaud/FuNes/README.md

 # 🎮 FuNes

 FuNes is a Nintendo Entertainment System (NES) emulator, written in Haskell.
+It supports:

 > [!WARNING]
 > This emulator is for research purposes.
 Do not use as your daily emulator.
 You can easily find more mature NES emulators on GitHub!